zofe/auth-module/README.md

 After possibly adjusting them to your needs a seeder will allow you to create the entire authentication system.

-A default configuration is provided in ./config/permission.php but you can customize it before running the db seeder provided
+The editable configuration is provided in ./config/permission.php

 these features are based on the library: https://github.com/spatie/laravel-permission